Reading Time: 5 minutes

 PostgreSQL is an excellent alternative database engine to MySQL or MariaDB, but managing those databases is very different, especially for those system administrators who are very use to using MySQL from the command line or PHPMyAdmin.
 Many CMS and applications already know how to interact with PostgreSQL databases out of the box, but like MySQL, still depend on you to maintain those databases.

-For this article, we’ll assume that you are SSH-ed into your server as the ‘root’ user, and have installed PostgreSQL server with the default configuration, which requires connecting as the ‘postgres’ user.
-Therefore, most commands will also take the -U postgres option.
-These commands will be generally identical between CentOS and Ubuntu across most modern versions but were tested primarily in CentOS 7 and Ubuntu 16.04 on PostgreSQL 9.2.
+For this article, we’ll assume that you are SSH-ed into your server as the ‘root’ user, and have installed PostgreSQL server with the default configuration, which requires connecting as the ‘postgres’ user

-Creating databases and grants is rather complex, but if you use cPanel, Plesk, or another control panel that supports PostgreSQL integration, setting this up is very easy.
-Making these databases and grants from the command line is outside of the scope of this particular article, so we will also assume you already have your databases running and in use.
+Creating databases and grants is rather complex, but if you use cPanel, Plesk, or another control panel that supports PostgreSQL integration, setting this up is straightforward.
+Making these databases and grants from the command line is outside the scope of this particular article, so we will also assume you already have your databases running and in use.

 It helps to know the exact names of the databases you’ll be working on, as well as do a double check to ensure that you are working on the right server.
 Let’s list the PostgreSQL databases on our machine first: